 Readings are an essential part of this course.
-While many of the readings will be available online, you will need to purchase the following TWO textbooks.
+While many of the readings will be available on-line, you will need to purchase the following TWO textbooks.
 A copy of the books will also be on reserve in the library.

 A Concise Introduction to Linguistics, EITHER 3rd edition OR 4th edition.
-Rowe, Bruce M. and Diane P. Levine 2012, Pearson, Prentice Hall, Upper Saddle River, NJ.
+Rowe, Bruce M. and Diane P. Levine, (Various publishers, depending on which edition you choose.)